-This series of object is a translations in metal from my experimentations in plastic I conducted during the coronavirus, deprived of a metal workshop.
+This series of installations is a translations in metal from experimentations in plastic I conducted during the coronavirus, deprived of a metal workshop.

-For this body of work, my starting point is inevitability.
+For these installations, my starting point is inevitability.
 This feeling I use is a mix of anxiety and anticipation, you know something is going to happen, you don’t know what or when but it is coming and nothing can be done.

 I use this notion as a tool to tune the expression of the work I produce.
-Rather than beeing an endgoal, it allows me to have the same theme throughout the whole body of work.
+Rather than being an end goal, it allows me to have the same theme throughout the whole body of work.
 It is not my intention to force this on the viewer, but rather to create a series of objects that share a common language.

 Following are some process pictures of the making of the pieces.